seqan/slimm/README.md

-SLIMM - Species Level Identification of Microbes from Metagenomes - Investigates which microbes are present from a SAM alignment file.
+SLIMM - Species Level Identification of Microbes from Metagenomes - Investigates which microbes are present from a BAM/SAM alignment file.
 =================================================================
     slimm [OPTIONS] "IN" "OUT"
     Try 'slimm --help' for more information.

 VERSION
+    slimm version: 0.1.9
-    SLIMM version: 0.1
+    SeqAn version: 2.1.1
-    Last update August 2014

-### How do I get set up? ###

-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions
+    Last update: 2016-04-09_15:20:08_+0200

+In order to run SLIMM you need the following files which are made available at http://ftp.mi.fu-berlin.de/pub/dadi/slimm/.

+1. a bowtie2 index of bacterial and archeal genomes.
+Here you have two options:

+	a) a reference genome database of 4538 complete bacterial and archial genomes that covers around 2500 different species (AB_complete.tar.gz)

+	b) a reference genome database of 13192 complete and draft bacterial and archial genomes.
+Here 1 species is represented by 1 genome.
+(AB_species.tar.gz)

+2. a SLIMM database based on your choice of the reference genome database

+	a) slimmDB-4538.tar.gz

+	b) slimmDB-13192.tar.gz

+3. the binary executable (slimm)
+4. bowtie2 mapper

 ### Contribution guidelines ###